 NOTE 2: The AF can support monitoring of specific performance characteristic by requesting the Notification control with Alternative QoS Profiles as defined in clause 5.7.2.4.1b of TS 23.501 [2] and deriving the specific degraded QoS characteristic (e.g. GFBR, PDB or PER) and the way it is degraded with the "GFBR can no longer be guaranteed" notifications and indications to Alternative QoS Profile.

-- Temporal invalidity condition (start-time, end-time), indicate the time period when there will be no user payload for the DNN/S-NSSAI and Flow Descriptions provided with the request (e.g. at night or on weekends);
+- Temporal validity condition (start-time, stop-time), indicate the time period when there will be no user payload for the DNN/S-NSSAI and Flow Descriptions provided with the request (e.g. at night or on weekends);

 - Subscription to events as defined in clause 6.1.3.18.